 From the Editor

-In December, the Readings included the Meta et al. paper from JAMA considering depression and residents.
+In December, the Readings included the Mata et al. paper from JAMA considering depression and residents.
 The review – which included more than 50 papers – found that the prevalence of depression or depressive symptoms among resident physicians was 28.8%.

 Dr. David Goldbloom’s comment on the paper is worth repeating: “it is a sobering reminder that the white coat is not Kevlar against the illnesses we treat, and our professional culture still has a long way to go in recognizing, accepting and supporting that we get sick, too.”